miso-lims/miso-lims/docs/user_manual/boxes.md

     * Note that for the "standard" format, column numbers less than 10 must have a 0 (zero) added to the beginning of the number.
 Column 1 would be represented as "01", column 2 would be "02", etc. This matches the column numbers on the box Contents diagram.
-      * So for example, an item with barcode "FIRST-BOX-A01" would correspond to the first row, first column, and an item with barcode "FIRST-BOX-B04" would correspond to the second row, fourth column of the same box.
+			* So for example, an item with barcode "FIRST-BOX-A01" in an 8x12 box would be intended for the first row, first column, and an item with barcode "FIRST-BOX-B04" would be intended for the second row, fourth column of the same box.
     * Note that for the "numeric" format, 001 is the position in the first row, first column, 002 is the position in the first row, second column, etc. Numbering moves from left to right filling a row, and then continues from left to right on the next row, etc.
-      * So for example, an item with barcode "FIRST-BOX-001" would correspond to the first row, first column, and an item with barcode "FIRST-BOX-016" would correspond to the second row, fourth column of the same box.
+			* So for example, an item with barcode "FIRST-BOX-001" in an 8x12 box would be intended for the first row, first column, and an item with barcode "FIRST-BOX-016" would be intended for the second row, fourth column of the same box.

 Before filling by barcode pattern on the Edit Box page, the items must first be saved with the barcodes representing the box positions, as above.